-TMAHA can complement broader humanities survey courses; however, it is most often used as the key source for art appreciation electives and core Western art history courses (both one and two-semester classes).
+TMAHA can complement broader humanities survey courses.
+However, it is most often used as the key resource for art appreciation electives and Western art history classes (one- and two-semester courses).
 TMAHA will NOT satisfy the material needed for strictly non-Western or modern/contemporary art courses.

 Is expanding and customizing a course possible (with or without the optional Teacher Guide)?

-The optional teacher guide provides a wealth of discussion questions and exam content (all with answers provided).
+The optional Teacher Guide provides a wealth of discussion questions and exam content (all with answers provided).
 This streamlines the “foundation” and leaves professors time for developing “additional highlights” based on personal preference.
 In fact, TMAHA’s teacher guide encourages student-led exploration.
-Each student writes four papers on artists or individual pieces of their choosing (not included in the textbook).
+Each student writes papers on artists or individual pieces of their choosing (not included in the textbook).
 Students can then present their research findings in class to broaden awareness of additional artists and styles.

-TMAHA is unique in that it does not include any nudity (again, college-level material written for high schoolers).
-Nevertheless, as a college class often has more time available and a more mature audience, these can easily be inserted.
-Many professors find however that there are relatively few works they desire to supplement with.
-Often these include Donatello and/or Michelangelo’s David, Botticelli’s Birth of Venus and Durer’s Adam and Eve.
+TMAHA is unique because it does not include nudity (again, college-level material written for high schoolers).
+Nevertheless, as a college class often has more time and a more mature audience, these can easily be inserted.
+Many professors find, however, that there are relatively few works they need to supplement with.
+Often these include the Venus of Wiledorf, Donatello’s David, Michelangelo’s David, Michelangelo’s Sistine Chapel Fresco Cycle, Botticelli’s Birth of Venus, and Durer’s Adam and Eve.

-Where can we purchase TMAHA?
-Are bulk discounts available?
+How can we purchase Textbooks, and are bulk discounts available?

-We realize that most colleges will want to make the textbook (whether physical or digital) available through the campus bookstore.
-Currently, the physical textbooks receive a discount through INGRAM for schools with accounts there.
-Otherwise, campus bookstore discounts (for both physical and digital versions) are available directly through TheMasterAndHisApprentices.com.
+While students can individually order physical or digital textbooks through our website, we realize that many colleges want to make textbooks (physical or digital) available through the campus bookstore.
+Currently, bulk orders of 10+ copies receive a 20% discount (for both physical and digital versions) directly through TheMasterAndHisApprentices.com.
 Please use our contact form for questions or bulk discount inquiries.